An SDP Relaxation for the Sparse Integer Least Squares Problem: Consequences for linear data models

-is true for a sufficiently large $n$.
-Finally, we observe that $\norm{z^*}^2 = d + 3\sigma$, and this concludes the proof. \end{prf}

-In the proof of \cref{example3 thm}, we showed that, if $n\ge C \big( \sigma^2 + d + \varrho^2 \big) \log(d)$, then \eqref{prob SDP} solves \eqref{prob SILS} by recovering a special $x^*$, which is supported on $[\sigma]$.
-As we will see in \cref{tests:gaussian general}, we observe from numerical tests that \eqref{prob SDP} solves \eqref{prob SILS} even for smaller values of $n$, and the recovered sparse integer vector is not necessarily supported on $[\sigma]$.
-A possible explanation of this phenomenon is that the upper bounds given in \cref{lemma:prob 4}, and used in the proof, can be large when $n$ is not sufficiently large.
+In the proof of \cref{example3 thm}, we actually showed that, if $n\ge C \big( \sigma^2 + d + \varrho^2 \big) \log(d)$, then \ref{prob SDP'} solves \ref{prob SILS'} by recovering a special $x^*$, which is supported on $[\sigma]$.
+As we will see in \cref{tests:gaussian general}, we observe from numerical tests that \ref{prob SDP'} solves \ref{prob SILS'} even for smaller values of $n$, and the recovered sparse integer vector is not necessarily supported on $[\sigma]$.
+A possible explanation of this phenomenon is that, the upper bounds used in the proof for random variables can be large when $n$ is not sufficiently large.
 The terms related to $n$ in conditions \ref{condition s2} - \ref{condition s3} in \cref{main thm stochastic} will no longer vanish and may become the dominating terms, causing the support set $S$ of the optimal solution to possibly change.